 What are the steps we can take when we want to forgive in theory but just can’t seem to get there?

 - We can start by forgiving ourselves for our reluctance to forgive.
 Sometimes the pain just runs so deeply that we can’t uproot it, even when we want to.

 - We can remember that all forgiveness is of ourselves and the hurt we experience.

 - We can use a practical tool, such as Ho’oponopono, that only requires the simple act of repeating a phrase or holding an idea in mind, even if we don’t believe it at first.

 In the case of my father, the forgiveness didn’t completely heal his alcoholism, it is an issue he continues to struggle with, but it helped to heal our relationship.
 When we reconnected I could see that engaging with my family was having a positive effect on him.
 Though he still drinks, he does so much less, and I hope in time he will ask for help.
-On his last visit he took my son ice-skating and taught him to play chess.
-He helped me with the kids and did the dishes and cleaned the kitchen at nights.
+On his last visit, he took my son ice skating and taught him to play chess.
+He helped me with the kids and did the dishes and cleaned the kitchen at night.
 Being with my family made him reflect on his own childhood.

 One night, we were sitting at the kitchen table talking after the kids were in bed.
 He began to talk about his mother, a woman he felt didn’t have time for him, more focused on her career than on her four children.
 I told him about forgiving, and how when we don’t forgive, we are the ones who suffer, not the other way around.
 He pondered this a bit, and we sat for a moment in silence.